I remember watching the 1987 cult

 drove a couple of minutes to neglected Beacon pub on Reevy

-Road where she fell ill (it appears at the start of the film.)
-I got out and
+Road where life came to a sudden end (it appears at the start of the film.)
+I got

-had a look around.
-The poor lass was drinking in here one night a few days before
+out and had a look around.
+The poor lass visited here a few days before

-after Christmas.)
-I took a few photographs of the wrecked
+I took a few photographs of the wrecked pub and

-pub and thought ironic it was she'd collapsed here as she'd written some of the
+thought ironic it was she'd collapsed here as she'd written some of the plays

-plays while drinking.
-I got chatting to a friendly chap parking his van
+while drinking.
+I got chatting to a friendly chap parking his van opposite.
+He

-opposite.
-He said two lads had run the pub, ripped the money out of it and vanished.
+said two lads had run the pub, ripped the money out of it and vanished.
+I

 money-spinner but the chap said he’d heard it was going to be torn down and